taddison/personal-site/content/blog/2021/07/benchmarking-different-versions-of-nuget-packages/index.md

 dotnet add package System.Data.SqlClient -v 4.6.0
 ```

-> It's important to install the lowest version of the package you want to benchmark, as if you install the latest version restores of the lower version will fail.
+> It's important to install the lowest version of the package you want to benchmark, as if you install the latest version any attempt to restore a lower version will fail.

 Next we'll modify our `Program.cs` to use `BenchmarkSwitcher` to launch our benchmarks: